NOTE: The pictures were updated, October 2015.

 This post is dedicated to my husband and my mother.

 My husband was born and raised in the Andes, the official birthplace of the potato.
 It is this fact that I think explains his utter and complete love - no actually let’s call a spade a spade - obsession for this root vegetable.
 So, when I want to make him really happy, I prepare a potato dish for him.
 It always does the trick.
-I’ve got a few recipes up my sleeve, but this one is probably his current favourite and I like it a lot too, so I make it at least 2 times a month, perhaps even more often in winter time.
+I’ve got a few recipes up my sleeve, but this Baked Potatoes with Red Pepper and Tomato Sauce is probably his current favourite and I like it a lot too, so I make it at least 2 times a month, perhaps even more often in winter time.
 It’s SO simple and really quick and utterly yummy!

 I know that lots of potatoes have specific roles they fulfil like being the ideal salad potato, baking potato or mashed potato, but to be honest I’m not fussy when it comes to which potato I use for this recipe.
 It’s not an exact science and more about what you fancy.
 I’ve actually tried this specific recipe with a number of different varieties and it’s always been a winner.
 Having said that I do prefer using the slightly smaller ones like Anya or Vivaldi because they are ready in no time and have more skin/flavour, but it’s totally up to you which potato you choose.